At The Oaktree School our aim for Mathematics is:

 In Key Stage 1 at The Oaktree School we use The New National Curriculum supported by the Mastery Curriculum as the basis for implementing the statutory requirements of the programme of study for mathematics.
 This is delivered through Maths lessons which vary across the year groups to suit the children’s needs and ability groups, in Key Stage 1, some small group work and hands on experiential learning in Year R and KS1.

-● Pupils are encouraged to record their work when appropriate and explain their thinking using The De Bono Thinking Hats.
+- Pupils are encouraged to record their work when appropriate and explain their thinking.

-● In Year 1 and Year 2 ICT is used in mathematics lessons where possible to enhance learning.
+- In Year 1 and Year 2 Computing is used in mathematics lessons where possible to enhance learning.
 In Key Stage 1, Mental Warm-ups and the introduction to the Main Activity are regularly taught using the Interactive Whiteboards.

-● All children learn Math's by utilizing their fluency, reasoning and problem solving skills.
+- All children learn Math's by utilising their fluency, reasoning and problem-solving skills.